 Main uses: Ornamental plant, for food

-Looking very much like a banana tree or heliconia, Indian Shot is on average 1 to 2 meters tall.
-Its stem is not woody which grows from rhizomes.
+Looking very much like a banana tree or heliconia, the Indian Shot is on average 1 to 2 meters tall.
+Its stem is delicate, which grows from rhizomes.

 Similar to banana, its leaves are also big, usually 1 meter long and 20 to 30 cm broad with pointed tips.
 The flowers have vivid colors.
 It shines like a red-hot iron under bright sunlight.

 Although the name is Indian Shot or C.indica, its origin is not in India.
-The plant is indigenous to the tropics of Central and South America, the islands of West Indies and parts of the U.S.A.
+The plant is indigenous to the tropics of Central and South America, the islands of the West Indies, and parts of the U.S.A.
 Now it is introduced to other parts of the world as well.

 Often found by the side of ponds or water bodies, C.indica requires warm climate & wet soil.
 It prefers places with ample rainfall.